 The technique of applying a glossy surface to food.
-This can be done by basting the food with a sauce while it is cooking or by putting a glaze on it and placing briefly under the broiler.
+This can be done by basting the food with a sauce while cooking or putting a glaze on it and placing briefly under the broiler.
 To glaze cold foods, apply a coat of aspic, gelatin, or dissolved arrowroot.

 A popular commercial brand of orange-flavoured liqueur distinguished by its pure cognac base.
 It is made from a blend of Cognac brandy, distilled essence of bitter orange, and sugar.
 Aside from Cordon Rouge, the Grand Marnier line includes other liqueurs, most of which can be consumed “neat” as a cordial or a digestif and can be used in mixed drinks and desserts.
 In France, this kind of use is the most popular, especially with Crêpes Suzette and “crêpes au Grand Marnier”.

-To rub food, such as hard cheeses, vegetables, or whole nutmeg or ginger, across a rough, serrated grating surface, usually on a grater, to make shredded very fine pieces.
+To rub food, such as hard cheeses, vegetables, or whole nutmeg or ginger, across a rough, serrated grating surface, usually on a grater, makes shredded, very fine pieces.
 A food processor, fitted with the appropriate blades, can also be used for grating.
 Foods may also be grated in rotating graters or mills.
 The food that is being grated should be firm.
 Cheese that needs to be grated can be refrigerated first for easier grating.
 (See also Shred.)

 Grater (or shredder)

-A kitchen utensil with round, sharp-edged holes used to grate foods into fine pieces.
+A kitchen utensil with round, sharp-edged holes is used to grate foods into fine pieces.

-Pomegranate-flavoured non-alcoholic bar syrup used as flavouring and sauce.
-Characterized by a flavour that is both tart and sweet, and by a deep red colour.
+Pomegranate-flavoured non-alcoholic bar syrup is used as flavouring and sauce.
+Characterized by a flavour that is both tart and sweet and by a deep red colour.
 It is popular as an ingredient in cocktails, both for its flavour and to give a reddish/pink tint to mixed drinks.

 A special flat pan or cooktop designed to cook foods like pancakes and hamburgers.
-Some have long handles or two handles, non-stick, aluminium or cast iron.
-Consisting of a broad flat surface that may be heated using a variety of means and has both residential and commercial applications.
+Some have long handles or two handles, non-stick, aluminum or cast iron.
+Consisting of a broad flat surface that may be heated using various means and has both residential and commercial applications.
 In industrialized countries, a griddle is most commonly a flat metal plate, but in non-industrialized countries or more traditional cultures, it may be made of a brick slab or tablet.
 Often confused with grilling.

 Grilling (or Broiling)

 To process by hand or mechanically to cut solid food into smaller tiny pieces, usually using a food grinder or food processor, for example, coffee beans or whole spices.
 Food can be ground to different degrees, from fine to coarse.
-A mortar and pestle is prefered by many Chefs and Pharmacists alike.
+A mortar and pestle are preferred by many Chefs and Pharmacists alike.